crispinus2/orthanc-gdt/README.md

 By adding `GdtGenerator.UrlOnGdtWritten` to Orthanc's configuration, you can make the plugin call the given URL as soon as a GDT file has been created in reaction to a new study.
-Our ultrasound device is set up to send its images as soon as `End Exam` is selected on its keyboard, so we can use this to open the shutters and turn up the light again when the examination is finished.
+Our ultrasound device is set up to send its images as soon as `End Exam` is selected on its keyboard, so we can use this to open the shutters and turn up the light again when the examination has finished.